Romonaga/rpiLightSystem/README.md

 <b>These instructions are for Rasperry Pi Buster.
 It is assumed you are using the latest version of buster.</b>

-1. sudo apt install git
-2. sudo apt install qt5-default libqt5sql5-mysql
-3. sudo apt install build-essential gcc make cmake cmake-gui cmake-curses-gui
+1. sudo apt install git qt5-default libqt5sql5-mysql build-essential gcc make cmake cmake-gui cmake-curses-gui
-4. sudo apt install scons (Needed for Ws2811lib.
+2. sudo apt install scons (Needed for Ws2811lib.)
-5. clone or download DNRLogger from this repo.
+3. clone or download DNRLogger from this repo.
     1. qmake .
     2. make
     3. sudo make install
-6. Time to build the WS2811 support.
+4. Time to build the WS2811 support.
     1. clone or download the rpi_ws281x lib from  this repo.
     2. run scons, this will build the lib.
         1. sudo  cp *.h /usr/local/include/.
         2. sudo cp libws2811.a /usr/local/lib/.
-7. Lets build my wrapper around that fanatic lib!
+5. Lets build my wrapper around that fanatic lib!
-8. clone or download Ws2811Wrapper from this repo
+6. clone or download Ws2811Wrapper from this repo
     1. run qmake .
     2. make
     3. sudo make install
-9. Ok now for the harder one, support for MQQT (mosquitto)
+7. Ok now for the harder one, support for MQQT (mosquitto)
     1. clone or download both paho repos.
     2. We fist need to build and install the c version, before we can do the c++.
         1. The read me is clear, you will need some support libs.
 While I will outline docs are best.